talipontes/talipontes/README.md

 - 🔭 I'm venturing into the universe of web dev
 - 🌱 I'm currently studying Python and JS
-- ⚡Oh, I'm also a chemist!
+- 💜 Oh, I'm also a chemist!
 I love science, technology and all the incredible possibilities these tools have!
 </div>

   <div>